wermej/marketing-mmm-inputs/README.md

 Build a clean, standardized dataset from messy marketing data to support marketing mix modeling (MMM).

 ## Overview
-This project focuses on transforming inconsistent, multi-source marketing data into a unified, model-ready dataset.
+This project transforms inconsistent, multi-source marketing data into a unified, model-ready dataset.
 It demonstrates data cleaning, imputation, schema standardization, and handling of missing dimensions across platforms.

 ## Key Concepts Demonstrated
 - Working with imperfect and inconsistent datasets